 Exploring the jungle (and hunting monkeys) has become a new passion of mine, and I have been thoroughly researching how to best accomplish this.

-It seems the karate-monkey infested jungle may prove difficult to tackle, but my course, “Lutando e Capturando Macacos” at the locally university, PUC-Rio, should prove helpful.
+It seems the karate-monkey infested jungle may prove difficult to tackle, but my course, “Lutando e Capturando Macacos” at the local university, PUC-Rio, should prove helpful.
 Round one of monkey hunting commenced this past weekend, and I am sad to say that I returned empty-handed.

 However, the trip was still one of great success, and of course, extreme sweatiness.